jwodder/ps1.py/README.rst

-Here we have yet another script for Git-aware customization of the bash command prompt.
+Here we have yet another script for Git-aware customization of the command prompt in Bash and zsh.
 Unlike all the other scripts, I wrote this one, so it's better.

 .. image:: screenshot.png